About

 I. M. Hernández-Romero, I. Oliva-González, O. D. Lara-Montaño, K. Hernández-Romero, G. G. Ezquivel-Patiño, O. Kharissova, A. I. Ramirez, L. T. González

-Handbook of Carbon Negative Footprint Materials, Springer Nature (accepted)
+Handbook of Carbon Negative Footprint Materials, Springer Cham, 2026 (accepted)

 Projects